 In a story where facts speak for themselves and a dispassionate account would have served them very well, it boggles the mind that such a garish, broad and mean spirited treatment made it to the screen.
 Bay’s camera takes in every contour of the sculpted bodies on display, leering at the rest.
 It’s as though a casting call went out to Florida’s chunks, asking if they’d trade their souls for a brief moment of big screen stardom.
 Yes, Mr Bay would be mocking them, much as the movie’s foul characters do, spearheaded by a gormless Mark Wahlberg, but they’d get to meet the visionary behind Transformers.
 These images, incidentally, have the potential to exist for all time.

 What drew Bay to this story?
 The murder?
 The mystery?
-Perhaps Lugo’s outlook offers a clue with historic parallels.
+History suggests an answer.
 Years after she was cast into the movie making wilderness, Leni Riefenstahl, the infamous Nazi propagandist, whose Triumph of the Will and Olympia were held up as the quintessence of fascist art, photographed a Sudanese tribe for what became a bestselling book, The Last of the Nuba.
 Though she denied it to the end of her long life, the book was cited as further evidence of her innate Hitlerism.
-The evidence?
+Exhibit A?
 The aesthetic: the pictures celebrating strength, virility and power.
 Watching Pain and Gain one notes similar obsessions.
 How, you’re entitled to ask, can a director critique this stuff when he’s so clearly getting off on it?